200 WATER STREET • WILMINGTON, DE 19801 • BOX OFFICE 302.594.1100 • ADMIN 302.594.1104

 Rosenberg, Moeckel, Conway and Schaeffer all agree that the biggest change that the Riverfront has seen these twenty odd years is that "there are people here now."
 Once thought of as Wilmington's "best kept secret," Delaware Theatre Company is a secret no more.
 Recognized for their 2004 production of Constant Star at the Philadelphia Theatre Alliance's Barrymore Awards last Fall, DTC received a record number of awards, 7 total, the most ever to be received by a single production (the previous record was 5) — proving that good things come to those who wait.

-And just when all thought it couldn't get any better — in early July 2005, in fulfillment of Governor Minner's pledge (on the occasion of DTC's 25th anniversary season in 2003) to deed to the Delaware Theatre Company the land beneath its facility, the General Assembly approved legislation that allows the complete and unencumbered transfer of said property to DTC.
+And just when all thought it couldn't get any better — in early July 2005, in fulfillment of Former Governor Minner's pledge (on the occasion of DTC's 25th anniversary season in 2003) to deed to the Delaware Theatre Company the land beneath its facility, the General Assembly approved legislation that allows the complete and unencumbered transfer of said property to DTC.

 And how would some of the Riverfront's longest standing residents like to see it continue to grow?
 More parking!